rosettatype/legible-typography/_chapters_en/2-how-we-read.md

 ## Reading different typefaces and handwriting

-The research on letter features looks for characteristics that are shared by all letter  `a`s and letter `b`s etc., such as mid segments or stroke terminals (see [Chapter 5: Letter features]({% link _chapters_en/5-overview-of-research.md %}#letter-features)).
-A skilled reader can recognise most letters quickly regardless of the visual form, which can mean the font, case (capital letters and small letters), or style of handwriting,
+The research on letter features looks for characteristics that are shared by any letter  `a` and letter `b` etc., such as mid segments or stroke terminals (see [Chapter 5: Letter features]({% link _chapters_en/5-overview-of-research.md %}#letter-features)).
+A skilled reader can recognise most letters quickly regardless of the visual form, which can mean the font, case (capital letters and small letters), or style of handwriting.

 <figure id="figure-2-8" class="narrow">
     <img src="{{ 'assets/illustrations/figure-2-8.png' | relative_url }}" alt="Letter identification">